ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/shader-development/Debugging With Nsight.md

   - Visual Studio needs to have an exception on the host

-Download and detailed configuration instructions: <http://developer.nvidia.com/nvidia-nsight-visual-studio-edition> (You'll need to register for a free dev account)
+Download and detailed configuration instructions: <http://developer.nvidia.com/nvidia-nsight-visual-studio-edition> (You'll need to register for a free dev account).

 To debug the Unity Project: